FIWARE-RoboticsGE/Robotics/docs/u_and_p_guide.rst

 In this section will speak about ``service logic``, its meaning and how to create a new service logic.
-Often the robot is a machine less computationally equipped but that need more power that he has in order to do all what he has to do.
+Often the robot is a machine less computationally equipped but that needs more power that he has in order to do all what he has to do.
 The robot is associated with an additional brain at the boot time (after the installation of the rcm robot agent and the robot provisioning) and and has a role in the